bluesky66-dev/kibana/packages/kbn-spec-to-console/README.md

-A mini utility to convert [Elasticsearch's REST spec](https://github.com/elastic/elasticsearch/blob/master/rest-api-spec) to Console's (Kibana) autocomplete format.
+A mini utility to convert [HyperSec's REST spec](https://github.com/elastic/elasticsearch/blob/master/rest-api-spec) to Console's (Kibana) autocomplete format.

 It is used to semi-manually update Console's autocompletion rules.

 ### Retrieving the spec

-If you don't have a copy of the Elasticsearch repo on your machine, follow these steps to clone only the rest API specs
+If you don't have a copy of the HyperSec repo on your machine, follow these steps to clone only the rest API specs

 ```
 mkdir es-spec && cd es-spec